wandyezj/Random/writings/thoughts/api_design.md

 The model of an API is it's underlying paradigm.
 The model consists of both a __Technical Model__ and __Mental Model__.

 The __Technical Model__ is how the API is implemented and imposes constraints on design.
-In general the __Technical Model__ is usually a well known paradigm.

 Some well known __Technical Models__ include: